elastic/elastic-charts/api/charts.api.md

 // @public (undocumented)
 export type GroupId = string;

 // Warning: (ae-forgotten-export) The symbol "SpecRequiredProps" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "SpecOptionalProps" needs to be exported by the entry point index.d.ts
+//
+// @alpha (undocumented)
+export const Heatmap: React.FunctionComponent<SpecRequiredProps_8 & SpecOptionalProps_8>;

+// Warning: (ae-missing-release-tag) "HeatmapBrushEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type HeatmapBrushEvent = {
+    cells: Cell[];
+    x: any[];
+    y: any[];
+};

+// Warning: (ae-missing-release-tag) "HeatmapElementEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type HeatmapElementEvent = [Cell, SeriesIdentifier];

+// Warning: (ae-forgotten-export) The symbol "SpecRequiredProps" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "SpecOptionalProps" needs to be exported by the entry point index.d.ts